navapbc/template-infra/README.md

 ## Application Requirements

 This template assumes that you have an application to deploy.
-See [application requirements](./template-only-docs/application-requirements.md) for more information on what is needed to use the infrastructure template.
+See [application requirements](https://github.com/navapbc/template-infra/tree/main/template-only-docs/application-requirements.md) for more information on what is needed to use the infrastructure template.
 If you're using one of the [Platform application templates](https://github.com/navapbc/platform?tab=readme-ov-file#platform-templates), these requirements are already met.

+### Multiple Applications

+This infrastructure supports deployment and CI/CD for projects with multiple applications.
+By default, the infrastructure assumes the project only has one application, named `app`.
+However, it's straightforward to include additional applications.
+See [how to add multiple applications](https://github.com/navapbc/template-infra/tree/main/template-only-docs/multiple-applications.md).

 ## Installation